r4ppz19/StudentManagementFX/README.md

 cd StudentManagementFX

 # Run the project

-# Option 1 - If Maven is installed:
+# If Maven is installed:
 mvn clean javafx:run

-# Option 2 - If Maven is NOT installed:
+# If Maven is NOT installed:
 # (Windows)
 ./mvnw.cmd clean javafx:run

 # (Linux/macOS)
 ./mvnw clean javafx:run